hslu-ige-laes/lora-devices-ttn/docs/sensors/nke-watteco-flash-o.md

    - every 1 day: `11 06 00 0f 00 04 02 23 00 00 00 00 00 00 00 00`
 4. In the `Data` tab you should now see the scheduled telegram.
 The next time the device is sending data a short timeframe for the downlink-message will open and the telegram gets sent.
 This can be accelerated by pressing the key on the nkewattecoflasho and forcing a telegram to be sent.

-> For details and other configurations see [Frame Examples](http://support.nke-watteco.com/flasho/#FrameExamples)
+- For details and other configurations see [Frame Examples](http://support.nke-watteco.com/flasho/#FrameExamples)

-### Add Storage
-> Normally incoming data in the network only gets forwarded to the end user applications and does not get saved.<br>
-> "The Things Network" offers a seven day storage which is accessible through an API.
-To activate it, follow these steps.

-1. [Log in](https://console.thethingsnetwork.org/applications) and open the `application`
-2. Select the tab `Integrations > (+) add integration`
-3. Select `Data Storage` and press `Add integration`

-> Now we're done with the configuration :-)